 What could be easier than the Excel INT function?
 I mean INT almost screams INTEGER.
 So the name is intuitive.
 You almost “know” what it’s going to do, even if you haven’t used it before.

 With only one argument, it’s execution is even simpler.
-Just feed it a number and … Read the rest
+Just … Read the rest

 I had a reader comment on my last post about how to extract time from a date-time number using the MOD function.
 Simple really.